dcunited001/dcunited001.github.io/_posts/2016-06-17-divergents-and-directional-antennae-2-measurement-and-inference.md

 ### Statistical Resolution

-When you add the "dimension" of statistics to your mathematics models, you are empowering yourself to understanding the likelihood of a system to assuming various states.
+When you add the "dimension" of statistics to your mathematic models, you are empowering yourself to understanding the likelihood of a system to assuming various states.
 This allows you to solve the problems from a completely different perspective.
 You almost don't